Azure-Samples/azd-template-artifacts/docs/development-guidelines/operational-guidelines.md

     - *Automated testing and validation*: Integrate automated end-to-end testing workflows to run on PR submissions.
 Make sure the automated validation pipeline [coming up] is in place.

 - *Documentation*:
-    - Make sure all the standadrization designated files like readme.md, licence.md, contributing.md, etc, are in place and follow the conventions.
+    - Make sure all the standadrization designated files like readme.md, licence.md, contributing.md, etc., are in place and follow the conventions.

 ## Addressing issues and developer discussion